campbell000/blog/content/articles/game-companies-customer-crap-cyberpunk-2077.md

 ## Feel the Wrath of the Gamer
 With that said, why *are* companies like CDPR making the same mistakes that so many companies before them have made?
 Why have companies like Activision-Blizzard, Bungie, Bioware, and Bethesda thrown away their perceived "good guy" brand images so quickly and easily, when it's taken them years, or even decades, to cultivate?

 Obviously, all of these decisions are driven by the need to make money.
 I get it: game companies need to make money to function and to produce the products that we enjoy.
 But why did CDPR need to deceive the public about Cyberpunk 2077?
 Why couldn't they heed the wise words of Shigeru Miyamoto and delay the game until it was good and ready?
-Why are these companies so flagrant about it?
+In general, why are these companies so flagrant about treating their customers poorly?

 One might argue that the correct answer is often the simplest: game companies simply don't care what gamers think, and just want to make as much money as possible, public perception be damned.
 Gamer outrage is typically short-lived and typically isn't representative of overall customer sentiment, so I wouldn't blame game companies if they simply ignored it.